Vyvanse Capsules is a brand of medicine containing the active ingredient lisdexamfetamine dimesilate.

 - VYVANSE can be taken with or without food.

-- If you have trouble swallowing capsules, you may open your VYVANSE capsule and pour the powder into a glass of water.
+- If you have trouble swallowing capsules, you may open your VYVANSE capsule and pour all of the powder into a soft food such as yogurt, water or orange juice.

-- Use all of the powder from the capsule so you get all of the medicine.
+- Use all of the VYVANSE powder from the capsule so you get all of the medicine.

 - Using a spoon, break apart any powder that is stuck together.
-Stir the powder and water until they are completely mixed together.
+Stir the VYVANSE powder and yogurt, water or orange juice until they are completely mixed together.

-- Do not worry if there is a film or residue left in the glass afterwards - this is not the active ingredient.
+- Do not worry if there is a film or residue left in the glass or container afterwards - this is not the active ingredient.

 - From time to time, your doctor may stop VYVANSE treatment for a while to check ADHD symptoms.